Select a law course for your New York funeral director event.

 It doesn’t have to be this way.
 Through diversity training and other professional development, we can all build skill in discussing emotionally-charged issues and in resolving the related conflicts.
 We have to risk talking about the issues that make us uncomfortable.
 Only with practice will we improve.

-Using my training in employment law, human resources, and ethno-religious mediation, I facilitate diversity training workshops that create space for:
+Using her education and training in employment law, human resources, and ethno-religious mediation, Nance facilitates diversity training workshops that create space for:

 - Open dialogue